-I grew up in the Atherton Tablelands and became an educator with Life Education Queensland in 2014.
+I grew up in the Atherton Tablelands and became an educator with Life Ed Qld in 2014.
 I love the organisation’s mission to provide vital health and wellbeing education to generations of children.

 Far North Queensland is a huge place, so we cover a large area.
 One of the best parts of my job is bringing the health and drug education program to students at such a wide variety of schools.
 We may have a set number of modules, but every educator will tailor their lessons to the needs of the schools, and students within those schools.
 We change activities and think of new ways to deliver messages.